Skip to main content

 7

-How do you balance "move fast" with reliability?
+How do you balance move-fast engineering culture with production reliability?

 What to listen for